epfl-ada/ada-2023-project-onsecalme123/README.md

 We plotted the annual movie count for each event, providing insights into event popularity and serving as an additional test for our dictionary-based event classification.
 We also performed an ```ANOVA test``` to detect significant differences in mean percentages across years per event.

 #### Number of Countries producing Movies about given Events

-In this section, we want to evaluate how many countries were affected by a certain event, that is, how many countries produced movies about that event.
-To analyse the difference between events and its magnitude, we calculated the ```coefficient of variation``` and the ```standard deviation```.
+To assess the impact of a particular event, specifically the number of countries producing movies about it, we analyzed variations and magnitudes between events by calculating the ```coefficient of variation``` and ```standard deviation```.

 #### Box Office Revenue

-In this section, we want to analyse the box office revenues average per event, as this is an indicator of how many people went to watch a movie and thereby an indicator of the impact of its content.
-The significance of the differences between events were evaluated by plotting ```95% Confidance Intervals```.
+To analyze the average box office revenues per event, reflecting audience attendance and the impact of content, we assessed differences between events by plotting ```95% confidence intervals```.

-#### Rating

-In this section, we want to compare the different rating score averages of movies corresponding to different events.
-As a first step, we had to decide which dataset to use for the rating scores.
-We had two options: the ```IMDb Dataset``` and the ```Reviews Dataset```.
-To decide this, we analysed the number of NaN's contained in both, and picked the one with less NaN's (the ```IMDb Dataset```).
-The significance of the differences between events were evaluated by plotting ```95% Confidance Intervals```.

-#### Number of Rating Votes

-In this section, we want to compare the different rating vote counts (how many people voted) of movies corresponding to different events.
-The significance of the differences between events were evaluated by plotting ```95% Confidance Intervals```.

-#### Popularity
+#### Rating, Rating Counts and Popularity

-In this section, we want to compare the different poularities of movies corresponding to different events.
-The significance of the differences between events were evaluated by plotting ```95% Confidance Intervals```.
+We also created ```95% confidence interval``` plots to compare average rating scores, counts, and popularity for movies related to various events.

 #### Review Sentiment Analysis